JodusNodus/databrokerdao-dapi/README.md

   A succesful response returns a hash property, which you can use in the enlist call.

-- Before purchasing, we need to approve the token amount (see [Before transfering tokens](?id=before-transfering-tokens)) Make sure the amount you approve is >= the price the buyer will have to pay: **seconds from now to endtime * stream price**.
-You can use something like following algorithm to predict the amount: `streamPrice * (endtime - (new Date().getTime() / 1000)) + 1000 `.
+* Before purchasing, we need to approve the token amount (see [Before transfering tokens](?id=before-transfering-tokens)) Make sure the amount you approve is >= the price the buyer will have to pay: **seconds from now to endtime \* sensor price**.
+You can use something like following algorithm to predict the amount: `sensorPrice * (endtime - (new Date().getTime() / 1000)) + 1000`.
 The 1000 seconds added at the end are a safety measure, to make sure the approved amount is high enough.

-- `POST /purchaseregistry/purchaseaccess`
+* `POST /purchaseregistry/purchaseaccess`

   Expects the following parameters:

-  - stream: address,
+  * sensor: address,
-  - endtime: uint, unix (= in seconds) timestamp of time when the user should lose access.
+  * endtime: uint, unix (= in seconds) timestamp of time when the user should lose access.
-  - metadata: hash property you get back from `POST /ipfs/add/json`
+  * metadata: hash property you get back from `POST /ipfs/add/json`

 ### Search for purchases

-Queries the MongoDB collection where streams have been saved.
+Queries the MongoDB collection where sensors have been saved.

 `GET /purchaseregistry/list`

 Expects the following query parameters:

-- limit: uint, max number of streams to return (useful for pagination).
+* limit: uint, max number of sensors to return (useful for pagination).
-- skip: uint, skip to index (useful for pagination).
+* skip: uint, skip to index (useful for pagination).
-- sort: string, parameter on which to sort (useful for pagination).
+* sort: string, parameter on which to sort (useful for pagination).
-- dir: string, sort direction, desc or asc (useful for pagination).
+* dir: string, sort direction, desc or asc (useful for pagination).

 You can also add custom Mongo query parameters like this: `&name=test`(see [https://github.com/settlemint/lib-ethereum/blob/master/src/utils/ParseMongoQueryString.js](https://github.com/settlemint/lib-ethereum/blob/master/src/utils/ParseMongoQueryString.js) for documentation)

 The response looks like this:

 ```
 {